Preserve Your Confidence in God

 Perhaps we believe that what attracted our Lord to the Most Holy Virgin was her purity and her humility.
 No. Purity, humility and all the graces that the Blessed Virgin received were posterior to the love of God.
 God first became enamored of her, and because He did become enamored of her, He enriched her with so many graces.
 Hence, what He saw in Mary before all these virtues, graces, and spiritual riches is what He sees in all creation, which of itself is nothing more than lowliness and nothingness: “because He hath regarded the humility of His handmaid.”

 A soul that abases itself is all-powerful before God.
 Whenever we fall or perceive our misery and our nothingness more keenly, then, in a certain sense, our Lord manifests more tenderness and mercy toward us; for our fall forces us to bring into the light our nothingness and to show forth our misery, and thus God feels more attracted toward us and appears to love us more.
 Hence, if our Lord loves us in spite of our miseries and even of our sins, this means that even when we have the misfortune to fall, we must not lose confidence and peace.

 This article is from a chapter in the book Worshipping a Hidden God by Archbishop Luis M. Martinez available from Sophia Institute Press.

-Art: Jesus im Garten Gethsemane [Jesus in the Garden of Gethsemane] by Richard Mayer, 6 January 2013, own work, CCA-SA 3.0 International, Wikimedia Commons.
+Art: Detail of Jesus im Garten Gethsemane [Jesus in the Garden of Gethsemane] by Richard Mayer, 6 January 2013, own work, CCA-SA 3.0 International, Wikimedia Commons.
 Cover of Worshipping a Hidden God, used with permission.

 please consider supporting our mission with a donation!